Where to Find Farmers Markets in Colorado Springs

 The Meanwhile Block, 108 W. Cimarron St.

 Held once a month downtown, the Moon Market is less farmers market and more focused on local artists and vendors specializing in natural, metaphysical and creative products.
-It is hosted by Cronk Art & Curiosities.
-Check for specific days and times.
+It gathers more than 100 vendors and is hosted by Cronk Art & Curiosities.
+Currently listed dates include June 21 and July 17.
+Check for more specific days and times.

 meanwhileblock.com